Prasannarajmallipudi/Logs_Analysis_project_454/README.md

 * Unzip the data to folder location.

-* From terminal go to location cd /vagrant.
+* From terminal go to directory cd /vagrant.

 * psql -d news -f newsdata.sql .